rcsb/py-rcsb_app_file/README.md

 Resumability first requires a request to the 'file-v2/getUploadStatus' endpoint prior to the resumableUpload endpoint.

+The repository saves chunks to a temporary file that is named after the upload id and begins with "._" which is configurable from the getTempFilePath function in both uploadRequest and IoUtils.

 The download endpoint is found at 'file-v1/download'.

 The list directory endpoint is found at 'file-v1/list-dir'.

-To skip endpoints and forward a chunk or file from Python, use functions by the same names in IoUtils.py.
+To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in IoUtils.py.

+For streamlining, the upload, sequentialUpload, and getTempFilePath functions are duplicated in uploadRequests and IoUtils, so changes to one should be performed in the other.

-Examples of forwarding are found in gui.py when FORWARDING = True, and have yet to be implemented in client.py.
+Examples of server-side forwarding are found in gui.py when FORWARDING = True, and have yet to be implemented in client.py.

+For client-side forwarding of an entire file, use rcsb/app/file/ClientUtils.py with an upload mode of 1 (stream), 2 (sequential chunks), or 3 (resumable chunks).

 # Uploads and downloads